DevAccelerateCom/pygame_catch_game/README.md

 # pygame_catch_game
-In this quick tutorial, you'll see how to build a simple python game where your player collects randomly appearing targets to score points
+In this quick tutorial, you'll see how to build a simple Python game with Pygame, where your player collects randomly appearing targets to score points

+First step:
+install Pygame with command: pip install pygame